Daniel LaPlante: Murders and judicial process

 On December 1, 1987, LaPlante entered the Townsend home of Priscilla Gustafson, a nursery school teacher.
 Gustafson, who was pregnant, was found face-down on her bed, her pillows covered in her blood.
 LaPlante had raped her and shot her twice at point-blank range.
 LaPlante drowned both of her children (7-year-old Abigail and 5-year-old William) in separate bathrooms.

 LaPlante was questioned by police about two days after the murders but at the time there was not enough evidence to arrest him.
 Later the same day police went to LaPlante's home to interview him further and seeing the police approach LaPlante leapt off the porch and fled.
 A manhunt was launched involving police, police dogs and helicopters.
-Meanwhile, LaPlante had made his way on foot to a home in the neighbourhood where he stole a van and briefly took the woman who owned the van hostage.
-He then drove towards Ayer where he was spotted and pulled over by a policeman.
+Meanwhile, LaPlante had made his way on foot to a home in the neighborhood where he stole a van and briefly took the woman who owned the van hostage.
+He then drove towards the town of Ayer where he was spotted and pulled over by a policeman.
 LaPlante left the vehicle and escaped into a lumberyard where he threatened the owner with a gun and then hid in a dumpster.
-LaPlante was then apprehended by two policemen who kept him under guard until reinforcement arrived at the scene- where LaPlante could be arrested and taken into custody.
+LaPlante was then apprehended by two policemen who kept him under guard until reinforcement arrived at the scene, where LaPlante could be arrested and taken into custody.

 A year later, LaPlante was sentenced to three life sentences for the murders of the Gustafsons.
 On March 22, 2017, a re-sentencing hearing for LaPlante was held at Middlesex Superior Court in Woburn, Massachusetts.
 LaPlante asked for a reduction in his sentence.
 At the hearing, it was mentioned that during his first appeal, previous court rulings were cited saying that juveniles convicted of murder should be given a meaningful opportunity to re-engage with society.
 There was also a new law allowing “juveniles convicted of murder with extreme cruelty and atrocity to ask for parole after they’ve been behind bars for a minimum of 30 years.”
 The judge, however, affirmed LaPlante's sentence of three consecutive terms of life imprisonment, with the possibility of parole after 45 years, after a forensic psychiatrist evaluated LaPlante and found that he was not remorseful for his crimes.
 LaPlante is currently held at MCI - Norfolk.
 Between 1990 and 2000, LaPlante was held in the custody of the Federal Bureau of Prisons, including at ADX Florence.